Space Oddity

 "Space Oddity" is a song by the English singer-songwriter David Bowie.
-It was first released on 11 July 1969 by Philips and Mercury Records as a 7-inch single, then as the opening track of his second studio album, David Bowie.
-Produced by Gus Dudgeon and recorded at Trident Studios in London, it is a tale about a fictional astronaut named Major Tom; its title and subject matter were partly inspired by the film 2001: A Space Odyssey (1968) and Bowie's feelings of alienation at that point in his career.
+It was released on 11 July 1969 by Philips and Mercury Records as a 7-inch single, then was included as the opening track of his second album, David Bowie, released in November.
+Produced by Gus Dudgeon, and recorded at Trident Studios in London, it is a tale about a fictional astronaut named Major Tom; its title and subject matter were partly inspired by the film 2001: A Space Odyssey (1968) and Bowie's feelings of alienation at that point in his career.
 Its sound departed from the music hall of his debut album to psychedelic folk inspired by the Bee Gees; it was one of the most musically complex compositions he had written up to that point.

 The song was rush-released as a single to capitalise on the Apollo 11 Moon landing.
 It received critical praise and was used by the BBC as background music during its coverage of the event.
 It initially sold poorly but soon reached number five in the UK, becoming Bowie's first and only chart hit for another three years.
 Reissues by RCA Records became Bowie's first US hit in 1972, and his first UK number-one in 1975.
 He re-recorded an acoustic version in 1979.
 Several promotional videos were produced for the song, including a 1972 one filmed by Mick Rock.
 It was a mainstay during Bowie's concerts until 1990, after which it was played sporadically until 2002.
 Bowie revisited the Major Tom character in later singles, notably the sequel song "Ashes to Ashes" (1980).

 A range of artists have covered "Space Oddity" and others have released songs that reference Major Tom.
 A 2013 cover by the astronaut Chris Hadfield gained widespread attention; its music video was the first filmed in space.
 The song has appeared in numerous films and television series, including The Secret Life of Walter Mitty (2013).
 In 2019, Tony Visconti remixed Bowie's original recording to mark its 50th anniversary, with a new music video directed by Tim Pope.
 In later decades, "Space Oddity" is considered one of Bowie's finest recordings and remains one of his most popular songs.
 It has appeared in numerous "best-of" lists, including the Rock and Roll Hall of Fame's 500 Songs that Shaped Rock and Roll.